shoichiaizawa/git-github-sandbox/README.md

 ### Create a remote repository on GitHub from the local terminal

-TODO: I have not tested this tweak yet.

 - [Create a Github Repo from the Command Line](https://viget.com/extend/create-a-github-repo-from-the-command-line)
 - [Stack Overflow: Is it possible to create a remote repo on GitHub from the CLI without ssh?](http://stackoverflow.com/questions/2423777/is-it-possible-to-create-a-remote-repo-on-github-from-the-cli-without-ssh)